Workerbee2/aws-bootcamp-cruddur-2023/journal/week1.md

 - From the Msaghu/aws-bootcamp-cruddur-2023/journal/week-1/main page, then launch Gitpod from there.

 **Step 2 - Configure Gitpod.yml configuration, eg. I’m VSCode Extensions**
-4. Clone the frontend and backend repo
+- To make it easier to work with Docker in VSCode(do it also for your local VSCode environment), go to the Extensions tab on the left-hand side and search for Docker and click Install.

-5. Explore the codebases
+**Step 3 - Clone the frontend and backend repo and Explore the codebases** **Step 4 - Ensure we can get the apps running locally**

-6. Ensure we can get the apps running locally
+**Step 5 - Write a Dockerfile for each app**
-7. Write a Dockerfile for each app
+- Copy code from the Omenking/aws-cruddur-bootcamp/week-1 code,

-8. Ensure we get the apps running via individual container
+**Step 6 - Ensure we get the apps running via individual container**

 **Step 7 - Create a docker-compose file and Ensure we can orchestrate multiple containers to run side by side**
 - For any application that is interactive, the backend services have to be able to communicate to the front end.